dbt-review-assistant/dbt-review-assistant/README.md

 `--exclude-node-paths`: Optional - list of node paths to exclude nodes by.
 Nodes under any of these paths will be considered out-of-scope for the check(s).

-`--constraints`: Optional - list of constraint names which are required - specifically for the `models-have-constraints` check.
-If omitted, then the check will pass if any constraints are configured, regardless of type.

-`--data-tests`: Optional - list of data test names which are required - specifically for the `models-have-data-tests` check.
-If omitted, then the check will pass if any data tests are defined, regardless of type.
+`--must-have-all-constraints-from`: Optional - List of constraint names, from which objects must have the full set.

+`--must-have-any-constraint-from`: Optional - List of constraint names, from which objects must have at least one value.

+`--must-have-all-data-tests-from`: Optional - List of data test names, from which objects must have the full set.

+`--must-have-any-data-test-from`: Optional - List of data test names, from which objects must have at least one value.

 `--must-have-all-tags-from`: Optional - List of tags, from which objects must have the full set.